bricoletc/delfies/paper/paper.md

 and Stevens *et al.*, in preparation).
-We anticipate this tool can be of broad use to researchers studying Programmed DNA Elimination, to characterise species known to eliminate but also to discover or screen for elimination in new species, especially as long-read and high-coverage sequencing data (of both germline and somatic cells) of eularyotic species become increasingly available [@DTOL2022; @EBGP2022]. `delfies` could also become useful in other fields of research in which modified chromosomes with neo-telomeres are formed and maintained, such as cancer biology.
+We anticipate this tool can be of broad use to researchers studying Programmed DNA Elimination, to characterise species known to eliminate but also to discover or screen for elimination in new species.
+This is especially relevant as new long-read and high-coverage sequencing data (of both germline and somatic cells) of eukaryotic species become increasingly available [@DTOL2022; @EBGP2022]. `delfies` may also be useful in other fields of research in which modified chromosomes with neo-telomeres are formed and maintained, notably cancer biology.

 # Acknowledgements